 What is a Skylight?

-Skylights more commonly refer to windows that are installed on traditional style pitched roofs but can also indicate bespoke units installed on flat roofs.
+They more commonly refer to windows that are installed on traditional style pitched roofs but can also indicate bespoke units installed on flat roofs.
 These glazed units are often extremely different depending on the type of roof that they are to be installed on.
 This is why the term skylight is often considered as very broad.

-Skylights are available in a range of different styles in order to meet the requirements of many different homeowners.
+They are available in a range of different styles in order to meet the requirements of many different homeowners.
 As well as offering a significant amount of natural daylight, this type of window is often fitted with an electric motor to ventilate the room also.

 Types of Rooflight and Skylight

-• Roof Lanterns: Roof lanterns are a great way to transform any commercial or residential property and can help brighten up a room.
+• Roof Lanterns: Korniche Roof lanterns are a great way to transform any commercial or residential property and can help brighten up a room.
 This contemporary style of roofing can be customised to suit the needs of any building.

 • Walk on Rooflights: This style of rooflight is popular for use on terraces where pedestrians are frequent.
 The units are designed with this in mind and are strengthened while still allowing a great amount of natural daylight into a room.

 • Opening Rooflights: Opening rooflights help to both brighten and ventilate any room but help you to remain in control of the temperature by opening only to a specific point.
-This style of skylight is perfect for when roof access is not required and the window only needs a small opening.
+This style is perfect for when roof access is not required and the window only needs a small opening.

 • Electric Rooflights: Electric rooflights are the perfect solution to help brighten up a room as well as allowing ventilation.
 The electric hinges allow these windows to be controlled from a panel or remote which is ideal for installation on high, out of reach ceilings.